Drug and Alcohol Policy

 Any student violating this policy shall be subject to disciplinary action up to and including expulsion and referral for prosecution.

-The College shall not differentiate between drug users, drug pushers or sellers.
 Any student who possesses, uses, sells, gives or in any way transfers a controlled substance to another person, or manufactures a controlled substance while on college premises or as part of any college sponsored activity shall be subject to disciplinary action up to and including expulsion and referral for prosecution.
 Any student who is in a state of intoxication or any influence which may be attributed to the use of drugs or of alcoholic beverages shall not in any way limit the responsibility of the individual for the consequences of his or her actions and will be subject to disciplinary actions.

 Any student convicted of violating any criminal drug statute while on College premises or as part of any College sponsored activity shall be subject to disciplinary action up to and including expulsion.